jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 ## Proposed project structure

-There are different ways to organize projects: one gitops repository to control the configuration and deployment of each services and apps for one solution.
-This is what the [KAM tool](#kam-gitops-application-manager) does.
+There are different ways to organize projects: The [KAM tool](#kam-gitops-application-manager-cli) propose to create one gitops repository to control the configuration and deployment of each services and apps of the solution.

-Or use a three level structure, that will match team structure and git repo structure:
+Or use a three level repository structure, that will match team structure and persona: dev, SRE.

 * **application**: deployment.yaml, config map... for each application.
 Developers lead this one
 * shared, reusable **services** like Kafka, Database, LDAP,... as reusable services between environments: Dev and operations ownership
 * Cluster and **infrastructure**: network, cluster, storage, policies... owned by operation

-With 3 level structure, each "solution" will have 3 separate repositories:
+With three level structure, each "solution" will have 3 separate repositories:

 * solution_name-gitops-apps
 * solution_name-gitops-services